OptiCorp/inventory-app/README.md

 The system keeps track of their items: **Units**, **Assemblies**, **Subassemblies** and **Parts**.

 - Units consists of Assemblies
-- Assemblies consists of Subassemblies and/or parts
+- Assemblies consists of Subassemblies and/or Parts
-- Subassemblies consists of parts
+- Subassemblies consists of Parts

 ## Key Features
 This section contains information about the app pages.